PaulioRandall/sveltekit-template/README.md

 #### Environment variables?

-All environment variables must be prefixed with `VITE_` or they won't be accessible by Sveltekit.
+All environment variables must be prefixed with `VITE_` or they won't be accessible by Sveltekit through [Vite](https://vitejs.dev/).

 At the start of a build `./scripts/build-env.sh` is run that generates a `.env` file in the root of the project.
 This file is ignored by Git.
 Add new variables by modifying the `build-env.sh` script.
 Changing `.env` will result in your changes being wiped on the next build.